 See iconic Brisbane sights like Story Bridge, Eagle Street Pier, Kangaroo Point Cliffs, Kurilpa Bridge, South Bank Parklands and the Goodwill Bridge, all the while receiving fascinating insight into the local history from your experienced guide.

-By far one of the most fun things to do in Brisbane, this 5-hour whale-watching excursion is one of the best opportunities to spot the magnificent and barely seen humpback whale.
+By far one of the most unique Brisbane activities, this 5-hour whale-watching excursion is one of the best opportunities to spot the magnificent and barely seen humpback whale.

 Board the state-of-the-art MV Eye Spy Catamaran and set sail from Brisbane as you watch the horizon for pods of migrating humpbacks while also spotting other marine creatures, including Dolphins, sharks and more.